Dragan Đukić (handballer): Achievements and recognitions

 With "Zupa" in the 1994/95 season, he took place in the First Federal League of the Federal Republic of Yugoslavia, the highest level of competition, and was the champion of Serbia and Yugoslavia in the 1992/93 season with the younger selections of the same club.

 Playing career

-In his playing career, he played for: "Zupa" Aleksandrovac, "Student" Kragujevac and "Goč" Vrnjačka Banja, all from Serbia.
-Very early, in 1986, he decided to dedicate himself to a coaching career and initially led as a coach and played in the same time for "Zupa".
+During his playing career, he played for Župa Aleksandrovac, Student Kragujevac, and Goč Vrnjačka Banja, all clubs from Serbia.
+Very early, in 1986, he decided to dedicate himself to a coaching career and initially worked as a coach while still playing for Župa.